brandonschang/blackjack/README.md

 # blackjack
-A text version of the card game BlackJack that runs in Python.
+A Python text version of the card game BlackJack.